-The main goal of Chapter 4 is to stabilize a networked control system (NCS) involving consecutive data packet dropout with a sliding mode control strategy that can improve the existing approaches.
+The main goal of this chapter is to stabilize an NCS involving consecutive data packet dropout with a sliding mode control strategy that can resolve the mentioned drawbacks.
 In doing so, a novel sliding function is introduced by employing the available communicated system states involving packet losses.
-This is significantly different from the existing DSMC in the literature [101, 33], and it also provides the possibility to directly build the switching component of the DSMC by exploiting only the available system states.
-The results in Chapter 4 are based on the papers [6, 15].
+This is significantly different from the existing DSMC in the literature [87, 18], and it also provides the possibility to directly build the switching component of the DSMC by exploiting only the available system states.